Nonparametric Pricing Analytics with Customer Covariates: The ABE Algorithm

 \subsection{Choice of Parameters}

 We set $K=\lfloor \frac{\log(T)}{(d+4)\log (2)}\rfloor$, $\Delta_k = 2^{-k}\log(T)$, $N_k=\lceil\log(T)\rceil$, and

-To give a sense of their magnitudes, the maximal level of bins is $K\approx \log(T)/(d+4)$.
+To give a sense of their magnitudes, the edge length of the bins at the maximal level is approximately $T^{-1/(d+4)}$.
 The range of the decision set ($\Delta_k$) is proportional to the edge length of the bin ($2^{-k}$).
-The number of decisions in a decision set is approximately $\log(T)$.
-Therefore, the grid size $\delta_B\approx 2^{-k}$ for a level-$k$ bin $B$.
-The number of covariates to collect in a level-$k$ bin $B$ is roughly $n_k\approx 2^{4k}/\log(T)^2$.
+The number of prices in a decision set is approximately $\log(T)$.
+Therefore, the grid size is $\delta_B\approx 2^{-k}$ for a level-$k$.
+The number of customers to observe in a level-$k$ bin $B$ is roughly $n_k\approx 2^{4k}/\log(T)^2$ before it splits.
 When $k$ is small, $n_k$ can be zero according to the expression.
-In this case, the algorithm immediately splits the bin without collecting any covariate in it.
+In this case, the algorithm immediately splits the bin without collecting any sales data in it.